siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Ask questions in our channels such as #developer, #cryptoconditions, and others.
 Team and community members are usually available to assist you.

-## Understand the Concept
+## "Why Komodo?"

+**The Basic Concept**

-A Komodo-based blockchain, called an "asset chain", is an independent blockchain that is forked from Komodo technology and has the option of using Komodo's many services, including Komodo's [security](#secure-this-asset-chain-with-delayed-proof-of-work) and scalability.
+A Komodo-based blockchain, called an "asset chain", is a fully independent blockchain that is forked from Komodo technology and has the option of using Komodo's many services, including Komodo's [security](#secure-this-asset-chain-with-delayed-proof-of-work) and scalability.

 We use the term, "asset chain," because the coins in the blockchain are assets owned by you and your blockchain's users.

 The unique combination of technology in a Komodo asset chain grants businesses and developers an increased level of freedom.

-### "Why Komodo?"
+**In Komodo, You and Your Users Get A Blockchain All To Yourself**

 There are many advantages to using the Komodo framework over other blockchain platforms.